JanotLeLapin/Margit/README.md

 Margit is a set of tools and patches that modify the official Minecraft 1.8.8 server jar.
 Notable changes include:

+- implement Bukkit API
 - use latest dependencies
-- use JDK 22
+- use JDK 23
-- use lightweight green threads
-- console tab completer
-- remove Mojang snooper

 ## Usage